panoptic-labs/docs/docs/developers/parameters.md

 uint256 immutable ITM_SPREAD_MULTIPLIER (bps) = 20_000 = 200%
 ```
 The ITM spread fee is defined by `ITM_SPREAD_MULTIPLIER * uniswapPoolFee`, and is charged on the (absolute) intrinsic value of in-the-money option legs when they are minted.
 Like the `COMMISSION_FEE`, this fee also compensates PLPs for the risk of providing liquidity to the protocol.
-The fee is waived for options that do not perform ITM swaps (either by a user's choice to mint a covered position by ordering their slippage limits `low < high`, or for options minted while the protocol is in safe mode)
+The fee is waived for options that do not perform ITM swaps (either by a user's choice to mint a covered position, or for options minted while the protocol is in safe mode).

 ### ITM_SPREAD_FEE (Panoptic V1.1)
 ```solidity